luigif/hcsr04/README.md

-Beaglebone black PRU code to use HC-SR04 proximity sensor.
+Beaglebone Black PRU code to use HC-SR04 proximity sensor.
 ===

-There are many examples around with Beaglebone PRU code to use an HC-SR04 sonar sensor, but most are outdated, do not work or require older kernels.
+There are many examples around with Beaglebone PRU code to use an HC-SR04 sonar sensor, but most are outdated, do not work or require older beagles or older kernels.
 This repository includes everything needed to obtain a working example and can be used as a template for more complex PRU code.

 Prerequisites:

-	* Beaglebone black with debian 3.8.13 bone47
+	* Beaglebone Black with debian 3.8.13 bone47
 	* HC-SR04 sensor
 	* Dev tools (gcc, pasm, dtc, etc.) that are already included in BBB latest images.
 	  (If you miss them, please upgrade from http://beagleboard.org/latest-images/)